A Clear Legal Boundary

 This chapter does not approve or authorize suicide, assisted suicide or mercy killing.

 A.R.S. § 36-3210This one-sentence statute carries significant weight.
-It establishes that everything covered under Arizona's health care directive laws, including the right to refuse treatment, the authority of a Healthcare Directive, and the role of a surrogate or agent, operates within the boundaries of lawful medical decision-making.
-Choosing to decline life-sustaining treatment is a protected medical decision.
+It establishes that everything covered under Arizona's health care directive laws operates within the boundaries of lawful medical decision-making.
+A person capable of making and communicating health care decisions may choose to decline treatment.
+That is a protected medical decision.
 Actively ending a life is not.

 What This Means in Practice

-For families and health care providers, this statute provides a clear framework.
-A patient's decision to decline a ventilator, refuse artificial nutrition, or limit treatment to comfort care is a lawful exercise of personal autonomy.
-These decisions fall squarely within the scope of Arizona's health care directive laws.
-But those same laws cannot be used to justify actions that cross into assisted suicide or euthanasia.
+For patients and their families, this statute provides a clear framework.
+A patient's decision to decline a ventilator, refuse artificial nutrition, or limit care to palliative care is a lawful exercise of personal choice.
+These decisions fall within the scope of Arizona's health care directive laws.
+But those same laws cannot be used to justify physician assisted suicide, doctor assisted suicide, or any form of physician aid in dying.

-This distinction matters when medical providers are evaluating whether to follow a directive or an agent's instructions.
-The statute reinforces that following a valid directive to withhold or withdraw treatment is not a criminal act, while also drawing a firm line against actions that go beyond directing medical care.
+This distinction matters when medical providers evaluate whether to follow a directive or an agent's instructions.
+The statute reinforces that following a valid directive to withhold or withdraw treatment is not a criminal act.
+At the same time, it draws a firm line against actions that go beyond directing medical care.